Met Header

 Tips for visiting the Metropolitan Museum of Art

-• Download the app: The Met’s app is a handy way to make sure you see everything you want to without having to worry about pulling out your map every few steps.
+• Download the app: The Met’s app is a handy way to make sure you see everything you want to without having to pull out your map every few steps.
 You can also access the audio tour for free on a smartphone by visiting the museum’s site and clicking on “Audio Guide.”
 Visitors can still rent devices at the museum if they wish.

 • See the Cloisters: Further uptown, the Cloisters are all about the art and architecture of Medieval Europe.
 With a ticket to the Met, you’ll also be able to visit the Cloisters on the same day.